thomasvjoseph/virtulize/Ansible/README.md

-# virtulization using Vagrant with VirtualBox
+# Vagrant Boxes for Ansible Practice
 Here it will initialize 4 virtual machine with cent-os using Vagrant along with VirtualBox

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation